 - Implementing compliance tools, patient notifications, medical necessity peer review, and voluntary self-disclosure

 In-person attendance is limited, so please register soon to reserve seats for your organization.
 You do not have to be a client to attend, and there is no charge.

-You can register to attend in person or by Webinar by clicking the Register button at the bottom of this page.
+You can register to attend in person or by Webinar by clicking the Register link at the bottom of this page.
 If you are attending in person, lunch will be provided between 12:00 p.m. and 1:00 p.m. if you would like to arrive early for that.

 General information on our practice is available on the K&S Website and in our electronic publication Serving the Healthcare Industry.
 If you would like to be included on our regular healthcare practice mailing list to receive notices of other events and written updates, you can be added by submitting your full contact information to email@example.com.

 If you have questions concerning this Roundtable, contact Marie Parks at firstname.lastname@example.org.